radixdlt/babylon-pte/README.md

 If you've been using `resim`, you may find the PTE CLI tool useful.
 It provides the same interfaces but talks to the PTE service.

-You can download it from the [latest releases](./todo).
+You can download the CLI from the [latest releases]([./todo](https://github.com/radixdlt/babylon-pte/releases)).

 ## PTE API Specification

-You can find the full OpenAPI v3 specification [here](./pte-api-spec/api.yaml).
+PTE API service is fully specified in OpenAPI v3.
+You can find the  specification [here](./pte-api-spec/api.yaml).

 ## PTE Javascript SDKs